tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/监控告警/配置告警策略_intl_en.md

-1. Log in to the [Tencent Cloud Observability Platform console](https://console.cloud.tencent.com/monitor).
+1. Log in to the [Tencent Cloud Observability Platform](https://console.cloud.tencent.com/monitor).
 2. Click **Alarm Configuration** > **Alarm Policy** to enter the alarm policy configuration page.
 3. Click **Add** and configure a new alarm policy as shown below: